Ludo-LM/fibaro-hc3-quickapp-wallbox/README.md

 Add a new device in Fibaro HC3 interface, choose upload a file next to "Quick App" and upload `dist/wallbox.fqa` file.
 Configure variable `username`, `password` and `chargerId`.

+To report energy usage in energy panel, go on Advanced tab and enable switch to calculate energy used (Advanced > Configuration of power and energy reports > Calculate energy used)

 Choose icons for your device.
 Some icons are provided in `icons/` directory.

-Go to the device on you computer or on your mobile app and verify EV charger status.
+Go to the device on you computer or on your Fibaro mobile app and verify EV charger status.
 If username or password are invalid or charger id is unknown, you will have an error message.

 ## Operation